swiftlang/swift-evolution/proposals/xxxx-ease-protocol-nesting.md

 ## Proposed solution

-The first part is to allow protocols to be nested inside of nominal types (for example, in the delegate pattern):
+The first part is to allow protocols to be nested inside of non-generic structural types (for example, in the delegate pattern):

 ```swift
 class AView {                    // A regular-old class